 In this case, the families of the victims may well just overlook the reason for the accident and not take any further action against the boat operator, who appears to be a family member.
 If the accident had taken place between strangers, the victims and their families may think it appropriate to file a compensation claim against the person who caused the accident.

 As with driving a vehicle on a road, a boat operator owes a duty of care both to passengers and others on the water to avoid an accident.
-If a boat operator was either intoxicated or navigated in a reckless manner, causing an accident and associated serious injuries, and the victims are able to prove fault, then they may be able to file a personal injury compensation claim.
+If a boat operator was either intoxicated or navigated in a reckless manner, causing an accident and associated serious injuries, and the victims are able to prove fault, then they may be able to file a Long Island Personal Injury Lawyer.

 This is a legal entitlement in New York and is in place so that victims of accidents who have been injured may be relieved of the financial burden caused by an accident.
 They may also recover an amount for pain and suffering and punitive damages if the person at fault was proven to have been negligent.
 It is essential to contact an experienced New York and Long Island personal injury attorney like Richard S. Jaffe Esq. who will help decide if you have a sound claim for being awarded compensation.